stavares843/echo-server-test/README.md

 This adds a server that listens for incoming requests.
 Whenever we send it an HTTP request, will respond by sending back everything you sent it — your request path, headers, and so forth.

-# OS used: Windows 11
+# OS used: macOS 13

 # Requirements to run the `echo_server.py` locally:
 - have Python3 installed